pytorch/rfcs/RFC-0004-sparse-fill-value/README.md

        ```

        This check ensures that the existing functions will not produce
-       silently incorrect results when user passes a sparse tensor
+       incorrect results silently when users pass a sparse tensor
        with nonzero fill value as an input while the function assumes
        it to be zero.